CermakM/RemoteFileManager/README.md

 # Remote File Manager

-## Frontend template for web-based file and remote directory Manager
+## Frontend template for web-based file and remote directory manager

 #### This is an attempt to create a simple website template for a school project - remote file manager - which is to be connected to a server.
 #### Notes: